Boekenhoutskloof - Stellenbosch Semillon 2021

 Nose

-Open and seductive, scents of apricot, acacia flower and kumquat, with subtle notes of ginger, jasmine and apple blossom.
+Open and seductive, with scents of apricot, acacia blossom, and kumquat, with subtle notes of ginger, jasmine, and apple blossom.

 Mouth

-Pure and elegant, with flavors of pear, quince, star fruit and fresh lemon, enhanced by subtle oak nuances that add complexity.
-Well-balanced, natural tension, with full-bodied, textured development and a long, saline, slightly spicy finish.
+Pure and elegant, with flavors of pear, quince, star fruit, and fresh lemon, enhanced by subtle oak nuances that add complexity.
+Beautiful natural and balanced tension, with a full-bodied and textured development, and a long, salty, and slightly spicy finish.

 Serve